 North Korea: Background on the Issues

 NBR regularly partners with leading American and Korean scholars to conduct research on key areas affecting U.S. policy toward the Korean Peninsula.
-The recent publications below highlight the security, geopolitical, economic, and human rights issues at play between the United States and the two Koreas.
+The recent podcast and publications below highlight the security, geopolitical, economic, and human rights issues at play between the United States and the two Koreas.

 Daniel C. Sneider (Stanford University) writes that the spectacle of the first-ever meeting between a North Korean leader and a sitting U.S. president should not obscure essential realities within the region and argues that the United States should follow up with careful attention to managing our alliances with South Korea and Japan.

 NBR President Richard Ellings considers "The Unthinkable with North Korea."
 In this commentary, Ellings argues that China is North Korea’s main strategic challenge, and thus North Korean denuclearization is not in the long-term strategic interests of the United States.

 U.S. policy toward the Korean Peninsula extends beyond security concerns.
 In ”Strengthening U.S. Trade Strategy in the Asia-Pacific: The Role for the Korea-U.S. FTA,” former congressman Charles Boustany details how and why Washington should commit to a reformed trade agreement with Seoul.

 To explore alternative methods to overcome Pyongyang’s information blockade, NBR conducted a Q&A with Jieun Baek on ”Unlocking the Black Box: Keys to Information Dissemination into North Korea.”

 In NBR’s 2017–18 Strategic Asia volume, Chung Min Lee assesses the evolution of South Korea’s military strategy in the chapter ”South Korea’s Grand Strategy in Transition: Coping with Existential Threats and New Political Forces.”